-Most mathematical tools for processing signals and images rely on the manipulation of signal/pixel intensities at `fixed' positions on a grid pattern.
-The success of modern algorithms for data analysis such as registration/tracking, dynamic time-warping, neural networks, etc., however, have taught is that both 1) nonlinearity, and 2) modeling the location of pixel intensities are essential concepts to keep in mind when solving modern problems related to estimation and classification.
+Most mathematical tools for processing signals and images rely on the manipulation of signal/pixel intensities at `fixed' positions on a pixel grid.
+The success of modern algorithms for data analysis such as registration/tracking, dynamic time-warping, neural networks, etc., however, has taught us that both 1) nonlinearity, and 2) modeling the location of pixel intensities are essential concepts to keep in mind when solving modern problems related to estimation and classification.
 Our goal is thus to establish a mathematical signal representation method based on the idea of matching signals & images by pixel displacement operations that are physically related to the concept of transport phenomena.
 The figure shown on the left gives examples of matching signals in 1D using the Transport/Wasserstein geometry, versus matching signals with the traditional Euclidean/Lp-based methods.
 It can be seen the Lagrangian framework enables signal intensities to be carried/transported through the signal domain, thus enabling more meaningful comparisons.

 There are multiple benefits offered by representing signals with the Lagrangian framework including the ability to model signal texture and shapes simultaneously, obtaining more parsimonious representations, as well as simplifying the solution to pattern recognition problems (e.g. classification).
 For example, the Lagrangian signal representation framework can be shown to make signal classes (e.g. classifying handwritten digits, benign vs malignant cancer cells, etc.) more convex and thus more easily (e.g. linearly) separable.